craigjmcgowan/FluForecast/README.md

 ### Current forecasts

-Forecasts are based on data from MMWR week 13, which encompasses Mar 24, 2019 to Mar 30, 2019.
+Forecasts are based on data from MMWR week 14, which encompasses Mar 31, 2019 to Apr 06, 2019.
 For interactive forecasts, please visit the [CDC](http://predict.cdc.gov) or [FluSight Network](http://flusightnetwork.io/) pages.
 The plots below illustrate the forecasts for weighted percentage of outpatient visits due to influenza-like illness (ILI) over the four weeks following the most recent data publication, with 80% prediction intervals.

 <img src="README_files/figure-markdown_github/current forecasts-1.png" width="672" />